-The following semester grades will be assigned to students in post-secondary courses:
+The following semester grades will be assigned to students:

 Grade Definition Grade Point Equivalent

-A+ A 90 - 100% 80 - 89% 4.00
+A+ 90 - 100% 4.00

+A 80 - 89%

 В 70 - 79% 3.00

 С 60 - 69% 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

-CR (Credit) Credit for diploma requirements has been awarded.
+CR (Credit) Credit for diploma requirements has been

+awarded.

-S Satisfactory achievement in field /clinical placement or non-graded subject area.
+S Satisfactory achievement in field /clinical

+placement or non-graded subject area.

-U Unsatisfactory achievement in field/clinical placement or non-graded subject area.
+U Unsatisfactory achievement in field/clinical

+placement or non-graded subject area.

-X A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.
+Х A temporary grade limited to situations with

+extenuating circumstances giving a student

+additional time to complete the requirements

+for a course.

 NR Grade not reported to Registrar's office.

-W Student has withdrawn from the course without academic penalty.
+W Student has withdrawn from the course

+without academic penalty.

-Note: For such reasons as program certification or program articulation, certain courses require minimums of greater than 50% and/or have mandatory components to achieve a passing grade.
+NOTE: For such reasons as program certification or program articulation, certain courses require minimums of greater than 50% and/or have mandatory components to achieve a passing grade.